KubeKanvas Logo

 Conclusion

 Congratulations!
-You've successfully built and deployed a complete blog platform with Next.js frontend and Strapi CMS backend running on Kubernetes.
+You've successfully completed a Kubernetes deployment of a full-stack blog platform with a Next.js frontend and Strapi CMS backend.
 In this part, we accomplished several key milestones:

 • Deployed a Next.js frontend that connects to your Strapi backend via GraphQL/REST APIs